Employee Readiness to Commit to Change

 Any manager is going to have to spend the time.
 There is no way around this investment.
-But, it's a lot more fun and motivating when the manager spends the time helping her employees ready themselves to make a commitment to the change.
+But, it's a lot more fun and motivating when the manager spends the time helping her employees ready themselves to commit to the change.
 With their commitment, change moves forward—often more quickly and in ways that you never imagined when you started to make changes.

 Indeed, if staff members reacted unfavorably to the change, if the manager failed to obtain their support and commitment, she might even have her ideas sabotaged and/or an open position or two to fill.
 Employees vote with their hearts and with their feet.
 The employees most frequently leave ineffective managers, not their jobs.

 At the minimum, without their commitment, her staff would experience a lack of motivation and feelings of disgruntlement.